 Security is a priority when you run a facility, whether big or small, and can include measures such as locks and security cameras, as well as protocols for managing access to the building and monitoring activity within it.
-But how would you know if your physical security is effective enough?
+But how would you know if your physical security measures are effective enough?
 A physical security assessment will measure how well your building and its occupants are protected from potential threats.

 One way to determine the effectiveness of your facility’s safety measures is by conducting a physical security audit, which helps identify potential weaknesses and threats, ensuring that the facility is adequately protected against threats such as burglaries, data breaches, and unauthorized access.
 According to research by Ponemon Institute LLC, organizations that test their security measures have much higher confidence in their overall physical security, which allows them to concentrate on more important business aspects.